-- 4.33 The National Planning Policy Framework (Annex2) defines open space as 'all open space of public value, including not just land, but also areas of water (such as rivers, canals, lakes and reservoirs) which offer important opportunities for sport and recreation and act as a visual amenity'.
+- 4.4.1 The National Planning Policy Framework (Annex 2) defines open space as 'all open space of public value, including not just land, but also areas of water (such as rivers, canals, lakes and reservoirs) which offer important opportunities for sport and recreation and act as a visual amenity'.

-- 4.34 The Council's Open Space Strategy (2009) identified the following typologies of open spaces across the District:
+- 4.4.2 The Council's Open Space Strategy (2017), prepared by Knight, Kavanagh and Page Ltd, identified the following typologies of open spaces across the District:

-- parks and gardens
+- parks and gardens;

-- amenity greenspace,

-- natural and semi-natural greenspaces,
+- natural and semi-natural greenspaces; and

-- green corridors/seafront,
+- amenity greenspace.

-- allotments, - playing pitches and Outdoor Sports Facilities, - provision for children and young people and - cemeteries and crematorium. - 4.35 Open Spaces in towns and rural areas are essential in improving public health, well-being and quality of life.
-Attractive, safe and accessible parks and green spaces contribute positively to social, economic and environmental benefits and promote sustainable communities. - 4.36 Well-used and maintained open spaces make considerable contribution to the quality of life of residents and visitors and promote sustainable communities.
-Each type of open space has various benefits, for example parks for recreation and play and social events, children's play and playing pitches for formal sports events and allotments for growing produce. - 4.37 It is important to provide a balance between different types of open space in order to meet local needs.
+- 4.4.3 Amenity space including: - provision for children and young people; - allotments: - cemeteries/churchyards; and - Playing pitches and Outdoor Sports Facilities. - The above typologies are protected by Policy HP4 and are shown on the Policies 4.4.4 Map collectively as Safeguarded Local Greenspace. - 4.4.5 Open Spaces in towns and rural areas are essential in improving public health, well-being and quality of life.
+Attractive, safe and accessible parks and green spaces contribute positively to social, economic and environmental benefits and promote sustainable communities.
+Major new housing and mixed-use developments should include new and improved access to schools, to enable children to walk or cycle from their homes. - 4.4.6 Well-used and maintained open spaces make considerable contribution to the quality of life of residents and visitors and promote sustainable communities.
+Each type of open space has various benefits, for example parks for recreation and play and social events, children's play and playing pitches for formal sports events and allotments for growing produce. - 4.4.7 It is important to provide a balance between different types of open space in order to meet local needs.
 For example, not all residents living in every area will have a demand for open space in the form of playing pitches or allotments.
-In some areas there will be a specific local demand for 'green corridors' such as nature walk or bridleways. - 4.38 The National Planning Policy Framework, Planning Policy Guidance and the North Essex Strategic Plan, Part 1 of this Local Plan provide a context for the protection of existing open space.
-The NPPF (paragraph 74) suggests that existing open space, sports and recreational buildings and land, including playing fields should be protected unless: - an assessment has been undertaken which has clearly shown the open space, buildings or land to be surplus to requirements; or - the loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity, quality and in a suitable location; or - the development is for alternative sports and recreational provision, the needs for which clearly outweigh the loss. - 4.39 Locally based open space standards have been developed in the Tendring Open Spaces Strategy, and proposals for new residential development should contribute to the provision and/or enhancement of open space in areas where there is a deficiency in provision, or poor quality of, open spaces.
-This provision could be either on or off-site depending on the scale and nature of development and the level and quality of existing facilities in the local area.
+In some areas there will be a specific local demand for 'green corridors' such as nature walk or bridleways. - The National Planning Policy Framework, Planning Policy Guidance and the North 4.4.8 Essex Strategic Plan, Section 1 of this Local Plan provide a context for the protection of existing open space.
+The NPPF (paragraph 74) suggests that existing open space, sports and recreational buildings and land, including playing fields should be protected unless: - an assessment has been undertaken which has clearly shown the open space, buildings or land to be surplus to requirements; or - the loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity, quality and in a suitable location; or - the development is for alternative sports and recreational provision, the needs for which clearly outweigh the loss.